innovagen/Basic-SmartContract/README.md

 ## features.
 1. Check metamask was installed.
 2. Get current address.
-3. Get current your ETH you have.
+3. Get current your ETH that you have.
 4. Can transfer your ETH to other address
 5. Generate new address.
 (Show on console.log)